Nextpertise/autorsyncbackup/README.md

 AutoRsyncbackup
 ---------------

-AutoRsyncBackup is a backup solutuon written in Python as wrapper around rsync.
+AutoRsyncBackup is a backup solution written in Python as wrapper around rsync.
 Currently it's only tested for Debian Wheezy, but it should work on any other Linux distribution.
 Please create a issue if you find any problem.

     @author: Teun Ouwehand (teun@nextpertise.nl)
     @company: Nextpertise B.V.